apache/spark/docs/sql-ref-syntax-qry-select-limit.md

   |Shone S| 16|
   +-------+---+

--- A non-foldable expression as an input to limit is not allowed.
+-- A non-foldable expression as an input to LIMIT is not allowed.
 SELECT name, age FROM person ORDER BY name LIMIT length(name)

 org.apache.spark.sql.AnalysisException: The limit expression must evaluate to a constant value ...